 The Company is involved in various legal disputes and other legal proceedings that arise from time to time in the ordinary course of business.
-Based on currently available information, the Company does not believe that the disposition of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial condition, results of operations or cash flows.
+Based on currently available information, the Company does not believe that it is reasonably possible that the disposition of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial condition, results of operations or cash flows.
 It is possible that, as additional information becomes available, the impact on the Company of an adverse determination could have a different effect.